 - (1) Diluted core earnings per share is a non-GAAP financial measure.
 Diluted core earnings per share excludes from net income certain non-core items and then is divided by average diluted common shares outstanding.
 See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (2) Because of Simmons' significant level of intangible assets, total goodwill and core deposit premiums, management of Simmons believes a useful calculation for investors in their analysis of Simmons is tangible book value per share, which is a non-GAAP financial measure.
 Tangible book value per share is calculated by subtracting goodwill and other intangible assets from total common shareholders' equity, and dividing the resulting number by the common stock outstanding at period end.
-See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (3) Allowance for loan losses at December 31, 2016, 2015 and 2014 includes \$954,000 allowance for loans acquired (not shown in the table above).
-The total allowance for loan losses at December 31, 2016, 2015 and 2014 was \$37,240,000, \$32,305,000 and \$29,982,000, respectively. - (4) Tangible common equity to tangible assets ratio is a non-GAAP financial measure.
-The tangible common equity to tangible assets ratio is calculated by dividing total common shareholders' equity less goodwill and other intangible assets (resulting in tangible common equity) by total assets less goodwill and other intangible assets as and for the periods ended presented above.
+See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (3) Allowance for loan losses includes \$418,000 at December 31, 2017 and \$954,000 at December 31, 2016 and 2015 for loans acquired (not shown in the table above).
+The total allowance for loan losses at December 31, 2017, 2016 and 2015 was \$42,086,000, \$37,240,000 and \$32,305,000, respectively. - (4) Tangible common equity to tangible assets ratio is a non-GAAP financial measure.
+The tangible common equity to tangible assets ratio is calculated by dividing total common shareholders' equity less goodwill and other intangible assets (resulting in tangible common equity) by total assets less goodwill and other intangible assets as of and for the periods ended presented above.
 See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (5) Return on average tangible equity is a non-GAAP financial measure that removes the effect of goodwill and other intangible assets, as well as the amortization of intangibles, from the return on average equity.
 This non-GAAP financial measure is calculated as net income, adjusted for the tax-effected effect of intangibles, divided by average tangible equity which is calculated as average shareholders' equity for the period presented less goodwill and other intangible assets.
 See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (6) Fully taxable equivalent (assuming an income tax rate of 39.225%). - (7) The efficiency ratio is noninterest expense before foreclosed property expense and amortization of intangibles as a percent of net interest income (fully taxable equivalent) and noninterest revenues, excluding gains and losses from securities transactions and non-core items.
-See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (8) Excludes all loans acquired and excludes foreclosed assets acquired, covered by FDIC loss share agreements, except for their inclusion in total assets
+See "GAAP Reconciliation of Non-GAAP Financial Measures" below for a GAAP reconciliation of this non-GAAP financial measure. - (8) Excludes all loans acquired and excludes foreclosed assets acquired, covered by FDIC loss share agreements, except for their inclusion in total assets - (9) Share and per share amounts have been restated for the two-for-one stock split in February 2018.